 Develop three dimensional solid models by working from sketching simple geometric shapes to applying the use of solid modeling software Autodesk Inventor.
 Students work within a problem-solving design process and learn how it is used in industry to manufacture a product.
 They use Computer Aided Design System (CAD) to analyze and evaluate the product design.
 The techniques learned and equipment used is state-of-the-art and are currently in use by engineers throughout the United States.

-Note: College credit may be available.
-Meets ICT and Math Experience requirement.
+Note: Meets ICT or Math Experience or Science Experience requirement.

 Prerequisite: Algebra 1 Part 2 or Algebra 1 (H)